What is Stainless Steel 304, 316, and 316L

 18. How Long Will Stainless Steel Last?

-19. Which Is Better, Steel Or Iron Railing?
+19. Which Is Better, Stainless Steel Or Iron Railing?

 20. What Are The Four Major Types Of Stainless Steel?

-There are more than 100 different grades of stainless steel, but they can be grouped into four major types:
+There are many different types of stainless steel, but the four major types are:

 21. What is the Difference Between SS 316 and 316L?